Map | Floor Plans | Available Homes | Included Features | E-book

 Sign up below and we’ll keep you posted on news and events

-like our grand opening, lot releases and more!
+like plans for Phase 2, new lot releases and more!

 Situated on over 100 acres of land across from the Frances Marion National Forest is Awendaw Village.
 Just 41 single family homes will be built by Cline Homes on lots ranging from .5 to .8 acres, all of which back up to permanent green space that will never be developed.
 Choose from a selection of premium homes ranging from 2,500 to over 4,000 square feet, giving you and your family plenty of room and privacy at a price point you simply can’t find in Mt.
 Pleasant.